cprg210/cprg210.github.io/_posts/2020-07-16-day-15-mongoose.md

 [Source](https://www.codecademy.com/articles/what-is-crud)

-### Activity objectives: Setup MongoDB Atlas/Compass w
+### Activity objectives: Setup MongoDB Atlas/Compass
 Follow the steps listed in this article: [Using Express with MongoDB Atlas](https://kaloraat.com/articles/how-to-use-mongodb-atlas)

 You will need to install two additional Node modules: